 Oyeyemi et al. (2023) indicate that PHC facility is the first place of consultation for all patients, which often utilize as a refuge by healthcare services consumers either in urban or rural community in any perfectly functioning healthcare system globally, and which is as a consequence of health seeking behavior of individuals at such community.
-Onguyemi et al. (2024) explain that PHC facilities are well positioned to provide person-centered and community-based care required to prevent or postpone morbidities associated with or more common with aging and reduce their impact on individuals, facilities and health systems.
+Onguyemi et al. (2024) explain that PHC facilities are well positioned to provide person-centered and community-based care required to prevent or postpone morbidities associated with or more complete impact on individuals, facilities and health systems.
 According to WHO (2021), health systems with stronger PHC have reduced premature and avoidable mortality from improved management of children's health, infectious and chronic diseases.

-Al Janabi (2023) found that the distance of a PHC from an individual's residence was a factor in the utilization 20 f PHCs in several governorates, mainly in the South.
-Similarly, a study by Srivastava et al. (2023) found that 3PHC usage was predicted by the distance patients have to travel to get there.
+Al Janabi (2023) found that the distance of a PHC from an individual's residence was a factor in the utilization of PHCs in secral governorates, mainly in the South.
+Similarly, a study by Srivastava et al. (2023) found that PHC usage was predicted by the distance patients have to travel to get there.
 The likelihood of visiting a PHC for treatment decreased as the distance between the village and the PHC increased.
-Elsewhere, a study in Ghan by Nuamah et al. (2023) found that the poor spatial distribution of health facilities has negative implications on access to primary health care in the district.
-Poor conditions of roads were a major barrier to the household's accessibility to district how d
+Elsewhere, a study in Ghana by Nuamah et al. (2023) found that the poor spatial distribution of health facilities has negative implications on access to primary health care in the district.
+Poor conditions of roads were a major barrier to the household's accessibility to district hospitals.

-The time taken to receive medical attention at a facility has been frequently cited to influence healthæe utilization.
-In a study in China, Zhang et al. (2020) found that the time length of consultation between patiened and doctors was a very important factor for their preference for PHC.
-Most participants thought that 15 min was the longest acceptable waiting time at the PHC facilities, and patient's dissatisfaction grew if the waiting time exercised 15 min.
-The patients hoped to see the doctor soon after the registration, but this expectation was hardly realized.
+The time taken to receive medical attention at a facility has been frequently cited to influence healthcare utilization.
+In a study in China, Zhang et al. (2020) found that the time length of consultation between patients and doctors was a very important factor for their preference for PHC.
+Most participants thought that 15 min was the longest acceptable waiting time at the PHC facilities, and patient's dissatisfaction grew if the waiting time exceeded 15 min.
+The patients hoped to see the doctor soon after the registration, but this 17 bectation was hardly realized.
 In addition, different patients had different levels of tolerance for waiting time.
-Similarly, in a study carried or utilization to make the main reasons reported by respondents for not utilizing PHC services (Nwokoro et al., 2022).
-In another study in Nigeria by Omage et al. (2024) found that 41.1% of respondents reported experiencing long waiting times of 2 to 5 hours when accessing maternal and child health care services at Primary Health Care (PHC) facilities in Suleja 3Bocal Government Area 9This
+Similarly, in a study carried out in a rural community in Enugu, Nigeria by Nwokoro et al. (2022), long patient waiting time was one of the main reasons reported by respondents for not utilizing PHC services (Nwokoro et al., 2022).
+In another study in Nigeria by Omage et al. (2024) found that 41.1% of respondents reported by respondents for not utilizing PHC services at Primary Health Care (PHC) facilities in Suleja Local Government Area.
+This

-41 Methods:-
+Methods:-